 After reading this chapter, you can move on to the more practical, hands-on chapters that follow.

 A primary goal of this book is to help intermediate programmers grow into expert developers.
-Beginners will also find some useful material in the early chapters.
+Beginners will also find much useful material, especially in the early chapters.
 I'm not targeting expert developers in this text, but perhaps some of them might find a few sections that are useful.

 Back to the index.

 This text is designed to be readily comprehensible.
 Too many books are clever rather than clear.
 Any developer should be able to read this text and understand what it teaches about the art of development.